 Flash

 Adobe Flash (formerly Macromedia Flash) is a multimedia platform used to add animation, video, and interactivity to Web pages.
-Although Search Engines have gotten better at understanding the content of Flash files, most SEO companies would be reluctant to recommend creating a website that consisted entirely of one Flash file.
-Flash is now considered old technology and browsers are ceasing support of it.
+Although search engines have become better at understanding the content of Flash files, most SEO companies would be reluctant to recommend creating a website that consisted entirely of one Flash file.
+Flash is now considered old technology and browsers are ceasing to support it.

 Footer

-Footer navigation is displayed at the bottom of the page on every Web page.
-Typically, it appears as a block and be in a different colour to differentiate it from the rest of the site.
+Footer navigation is displayed at the bottom of the page on every web page.
+Typically, it appears as a block and is in a different colour to differentiate it from the rest of the site.

 Google